djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 1. Select **History** tab, and click **Refresh** to monitor snapshot status.

 1. While you are waiting, navigate to the data provider's data share resource (for example, **DataProvider-123456**).
-Select **Sent Share**, **TaxiData**, and view the status of the **Share Subscriptions** and **History** tab.
+Select **Sent Share** in left navigation, then **TaxiData**, and view the status of the **Share Subscriptions** and **History** tab.
 Click **Refresh** if no data is showing.
 Notice that there is now an active share subscription, and as a data provider, you can also monitor when snapshots of the data are sent to data consumer.

 1. Navigate back to the data consumer's data share resource (for example, **DataConsumer-123456**).
-Verify the status of the snapshot is successful.
+Select **Received Share** in left navigation, then **TaxiData**.
+Click on **History** tab to verify the status of the snapshot is successful.
 Click on "Start' time to drill into the snapshot history.
-Click on 'Succeeded" to view details of the snapshot result.
+Click on **Succeeded** to view details of the snapshot result.

    ![View history](./assets/images/ads-received-share-view-history.png)